 The story noted that some of the employees had worked at the brewery since repeal, and while there was some confusion about the act, the handwriting had been on the wall for some time, according to an employee.

 But the names live on.
-Earlier this month, the Meister Brau trade name was bought up for $45,000.
+In 2010, the Meister Brau trade name was bought up for $45,000.
 It’s not hard to find Buckeye Beer memorabilia on sites like eBay.
 Inky’s restaurant (N. Detroit and Sylvania avenues) still has its TIME FOR BUCKEYE BEER neon sign on the wall (as of July, 2012, anyway).
 Meanwhile, the Buckeye Beer name was resurrected in 2000 and is now produced by the Maumee Bay Brewing Company, which operates at the Oliver House.
-The folks over at Beer Advocate give it a C+, but I’ll bet it’s better than that.
+The folks over at Beer Advocate give it a C+, but having had some, I can tell you it’s better than that.

 Tiedtke’s, at 408 Summit Street (at Adams) was a Toledo institution, in business downtown since 1894.
 It was a big advertiser in The Blade (which they were undoubtedly sorry to lose) and there wasn’t anyplace like it in town.
 It had been family owned for many years but eventually was sold to a chain based out of Detroit, Federals, Inc., in 1961.